angular-buch/book-monkey5-styles/README.md

-> :warning: This CSS Stylesheet is not used in the current BookMonkey Versions (2-4) from the "Angular Buch".

 # book-monkey5-styles

-This repository contains the global stylesheet to be used within the example application "BookMonkey" used in the German [Angular Book](https://angular.buch.com).
+This repository contains the global stylesheet to be used within the example application "BookMonkey5" used in the German [Angular Book](https://angular.buch.com).

+> :warning: This CSS Stylesheet is not used in the BookMonkey Versions (2-4) from the "Angular Buch".

 ## Usage